Chaseos/YouTube-UI-Cleaner/README.md

 # YouTube UI Cleaner

-Clean up your YouTube feed by hiding Shorts, Playables, and Paid Promotions from Home, Subscriptions, and Search results.
+Clean up your YouTube feed by hiding Shorts and Paid Promotions from Home, Subscriptions, and Search results.

 ## Features